Director, Government & Legislative Clinic; Externship Director; Clinical Associate Professor

 J.D.
 2003, University of Iowa College of Law

-As Director of the Government and Legislative Clinic at the law school, Ms. McBride provides students with the unique opportunity to observe and participate in the many facets of governmental law, policy and the legislative process.
-Under her direct supervision, students gain first-hand experience working with government clients on legal issues with immediate policy significance.
-Before joining the Law School faculty, Ms. McBride was a Managing Attorney at ABC for Health, a non-profit public interest law firm dedicated to connecting families and children, especially those with special health care needs, to health care coverage and resources.
-Ms. McBride engaged in direct legal advocacy and litigation on behalf of clients, managed provider contracts, and negotiated with federal, state and private benefits and insurance institutions.
+Professor McBride currently directs both the Government and Legislative Clinic and the Native Nations Externship Program at the law school and teaches the regulatory state and legislative procedure.
+Through her programs students have the unique opportunity to observe and participate in the many facets of governmental law, policy, legislation, and tribal governance.
+Before joining the Law School faculty, Professor McBride was a Managing Attorney at ABC for Health, a non-profit public interest law firm dedicated to representing families and children with access to health care and coverage issues.
+Professor McBride engaged in direct legal advocacy and litigation on behalf of clients, taking federal ERISA cases as far as the Supreme Court of the United States.
+She also lobbied on behalf of children with special health care needs and negotiated with federal, state, and private benefits and insurance institutions.

-Ms. McBride received her J.D. from the University Of Iowa College of Law, where she was Note and Comment Editor of the Iowa Law Review.
-The focus of her course work was on: Patent Prosecution, Copyrights, and Non-profit Management.
-Ms. McBride is admitted to practice in the State of Wisconsin, Federal District Court for the Western District of Wisconsin, the Seventh Circuit Court of Appeals, the US Supreme Court, and US Tax Court.
-Prior to a career in law, Ms. McBride engaged in extensive research and development initiatives as a chemical engineer for the Kimberly Clark Corporation (KC), Neenah, WI where she was awarded eight U.S. and International Patents for the development of cationic binder polymers.
+Professor McBride received her J.D. from the University of Iowa College of Law, where she was Note and Comment Editor of the Iowa Law Review and received a B.A. in both Chemistry and Architecture from Bryn Mawr College.
+She is admitted to practice in the State of Wisconsin, Federal District Court for the Western District of Wisconsin, the Seventh Circuit Court of Appeals, US Tax Court and the US Supreme Court.
+Prior to a career in law, Professor McBride engaged in extensive research and development initiatives as a chemical engineer for the Kimberly Clark Corporation where she was awarded eight U.S. and International Patents for the development of cationic binder polymers.

 - Health Law